MacDue/Mank-Spec/spec/expressions.md

 ## Expressions

 Expressions are loosely defined as anything that can yield a value.
-In Mank this can be simple constants, variables, or mathematical formulas, as in most languages, but can also incorporate control low such as in if and switch expressions.
+In Mank, this can be simple constants, variables, or mathematical formulas, as in most languages, but can also incorporate control low such as in if and switch expressions.